hammerheim-game/hammerheim-rules/8-scenarios.md

 ```
 ### The Captors
 **Sentries:** Until the alarm is sounded (see below), the
-defender's models are moving about in a somewhat random
+defender's models move about in a somewhat random
 pattern, keeping a look out.
 Each sentry moves d6-3 inches
 per turn; roll separately for each model.

 If the result is negative the sentry does not move.
 After moving each sentry, roll the Scatter dice and turn the model to face the direction indicated.
 Models with Stupidity move like this until the alarm is sounded (effectively ignoring their Stupidity for now).
 **Sounding the alarm:** Until the alarm is sounded, sentries
 move as described above.
 Sentries that have not been alerted are at Weapon Skill 0 and they may not shoot or
 cast spells.
 After the alarm is sounded, the sentries may move
 and attack freely.
 The alarm can be sounded in a number of ways:
-**Spotting:** Roll 2d6 at the end of each of the defender's turns.
+**Spotting:** Roll 2D6 at the end of each of the defender's turns.
 This, plus
 an individual model's detection range, is the distance at which a model can try to spot the enemy.
 They must be within the front 90° arc of the model.
-This represents that the swirling fog and lingering smoke that fills Mordheim is somewhat distracting when an enemy does not clearly present itself; as well, it shows that the attacker is attempting to move more stealthily than normal.
+This represents that the swirling fog and lingering smoke that fills Mordheim is somewhat distracting when an enemy does not clearly present itself.
+It also shows that the attacker is attempting to move more stealthily than normal.
 _Attackers in the open will be spotted on a d6 roll of 2+._
 _Attackers in cover will be spotted on a d6 roll of 4+._
 _Attackers out of sight of a sentry or not in their frontal arc, but within the detection range of the sentry will be “spotted” (more like heard) on a roll of 6._
 _Attackers are immediately spotted if they move into Open Ground within sight of a Sentry_.

 If a sentry spots a raider, they sound the alarm.
 However, they can only give the alarm if they survive the attacker's turn.
 If they are taken Out of Action, then they cannot sound the alarm.
 **Black Powder Weapons:** Perhaps unsurprisingly, if a Black Powder weapon is fired the alarm is immediately raised.

 ##### Ending the game
 The game ends if the captive is freed and makes their escape by moving off any table edge.
 The game also ends if all the
 attackers are taken Out of Action.
-Due to the high tension and stress of the situation the Rescuer does not need to take rout tests (other participating attacking warbands still do however).
+Due to the high tension and stress of the situation the Rescuer does not need to take rout tests.

 If the captive is cut free and then their warband routs before they can flee the table then they must roll for serious injury on the first half of the table.
 This reflects the odds of a lone and unarmed warrior exhausted by captivity having an extremely low chance of getting back home safely by themselves.

 ##### Experience

 **+2 Escapes:** The captured model gains +2 Experience if they successfully exit the board.
 **+2 Winning Leader (Defender):** The leader of the defending
 warband gains +2 Experience if victorious rather than the usual 1.

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Harpy Hunting Grounds